tigerbeetle/tigerbeetle/docs/coding/requests.md

 can have [**at most one in-flight request**](../reference/sessions.md), the client accumulates smaller batches together while waiting for a reply to the last request.

+The client retains only a **bounded** number of outstanding requests (in flight plus backlog;
+see [Client Sessions](../reference/sessions.md)).
+Exceeding that bound does not block forever and does not expand memory indefinitely — submit fails with a client-side error.
+Prefer deeper [event batches](#batching-events) over a large fan-out of concurrent tiny requests on one session.

 †: For queries (e.g. `get_account_transfers`, etc) TigerBeetle clients use the query `limit` to automatically batch queries of the same type together into requests when it knows for sure that all of their results will fit in a single reply.